-The orbit of the CHAMP satellite in its ascending branch was on the dayside (\sim 14-16 MLT), while its descending branch was in the nighttime sector (\sim 02-04 MLT).
+The orbit of the CHAMP satellite in its ascending branch was on the dayside ( $\sim$ 14-16 MLT), while its descending branch was in the nighttime sector ( $\sim$ 02-04 MLT).
+Figure 1 shows various geomagnetic indices and the variation of the By and Bz components of the IMF during the storm progression

-The beginning of the main magnetic storm phase was identified during orbit 16233 at 22:24 UT (-61.6 nT), while the minimum value of SYM/H was recorded during orbit 16234 at 23:59 UT (-123.5 nT) and orbit 16235 at 01:33 UT (-139.5 nT).
-The four orbits prior to the main phase (16229- 16232) at 16:18 UT-20:53 UT are characterized by SYM/H values of -1.6 nT, -35.6 nT, -59.6 nT, and -27.0 nT as well as the occurence of three substorms with intensities according to AL values in the range of ~-1600 nT to ~-2400 nT.
-ASYM/H increases sharply prior to the beginning of the
+- 345 together with the times of CHAMP satellite observations during crossings of the northern polar cap regions, indicated by dashed vertical lines.
+The respective CHAMP orbit numbers are given above the uppermost panel with the first three digits on the left side and the last two digits in between the two vertical dashed lines that indicate the corresponding observation intervals. - The beginning of the main magnetic storm phase was identified during orbit 16233 at 22:24 UT 350 (with an average SymH value of -61.6 nT) for the overflight interval, while the minimum value of SYM/H SymH was recorded during orbit 16234 at 23:59 UT (-123.5 nT) and orbit 16235 at 01:33 UT (-139.5 nT).
+The four orbits prior to the main phase (16229-16232) at 16:18 UT-20:53 UT are characterized by SYM/H SymH values of -1.6 nT, -35.6 nT, -59.6 nT, and -27.0 nT as well as the occurrence of three substorms with intensities according to AL values in the range of ~-1600 nT - to ~-2400 nT.
+ASYM/H AsyH increases sharply prior to the beginning of the main phase (208.3 nT during orbit 16231) and during the beginning of the main phase (290.7 nT during orbit 16233).
+In the maximum of the main phase, the values of this index decrease to 75.5 nT during orbit 16234 and 145.0 nT during orbit 16235.
+Following the main phase, the recovery phase develops (orbits 16236-16240) at 03:03 UT-09:21 UT, in the course of which the SYM/H SymH values return to the initial values at ~-60 nT and ASYM/H AsyH decreases to 51 nT during orbit 16239.

-- 270 main phase (208 nT during orbit 16231) and during the beginning of the main phase (290 nT during orbit 16233).
-In the maximum of the main phase, the values of this index decrease to 75 nT during orbit 16234 and 145 nT during orbit 16235.
-Following the main phase, the recovery phase develops (orbits 16236-16240) at 03:03 UT-09:21 UT, in the course of which the SYM/H values return to the initial values at ~60 nT and ASYM/H decreases to 51 nT during orbit 16239. - 275 Let us now consider the structure and the latitudinal variation of the position and density of the electrojet during the various phases of the analysed storm.
-The eastward (EE) and westward electrojet (WE) can exist in the daytime sector at latitudes of the auroral zone(~60°<MLat<70°), while poleward of it, at latitudes of the auroral oval (~73°<MLat<79°), the currents of the polar electrojet (PE) can appear.
+Let us now consider the structure and the latitudinal variation of the position and density strength of the electrojet during the various phases of the analysed storm.
+The eastward (EE) and westward electrojet (WE) can exist in the daytime sector at latitudes of the auroral zone( $\sim 60^{\circ} < MLat < 70^{\circ}$ ), while poleward of it, at latitudes of the auroral oval ( $\sim 73^{\circ} < MLat < 79^{\circ}$ ), the currents of the polar

+- 365 electrojet (PE) can appear.
 The direction of the PE, however, can be eastward or westward.
-This is determined - 280 by the sign of the IMF By component: eastward current in the PE for By>0, and westward for By<0.
+This is determined by the sign of the IMF By component: eastward current in the PE for By>0, and westward for By<0.
 In the nighttime sector, the current is westward directed (WE) in the majority of cases at auroral latitudes.
-Fig. 2 shows the direction, MLat, and density of the Hall currents along the orbit for dayside (left column) and nightside (right column) sectors as obtained from scalar measurements of the geomagnetic variations corresponding to the modelled current variations of Ritter et al. (2004b).
-It is - 285 obvious that the quantity, locations, and intensity of the peaks along the latitudinal current density distribution vary in the course of the storm development.
+Fig. 2 shows the direction, MLat, and density strength of the Hall currents along the orbit for dayside (left column) and nightside (right column) sectors as obtained from scalar - 370 measurements of the geomagnetic variations corresponding to the modelled current variations of Ritter et al. (2004b).
+The current direction is related to the orientation of the satellite orbit: positive currents point eastward for the descending orbital parts and westward for the ascending.
+The auroral